 Before and after rising.
+Ain’t she a beaut?
 The dough is really easy to work with once it has chilled, I promise.

 I learned about this type of sweet dough when my mother-in-law Kris made these Ultimate Sticky Buns from Epicurious.
 (Which are amazing, btw.)
 My final recipe is a little different, but it’s the same idea.
 Proof the yeast, stir together all the ingredients (including the minimal amount of flour), and then add softened butter in increments.
-I was reminded of this type of sweet dough recently when my friend Erica from Pancake Princess did a Cinnamon Roll Bake off, and the winning recipe uses a sweet dough.
 Regular bread dough is just never going to measure up when you compare it to this brioche style dough.

 cardamommmmmmm yes you want it

 There are two other things that make this recipe for homemade cinnamon rolls next level: a bit of cardamom in the filling, and brushing the pan with cream and butter before baking.
 The cardamom adds just a little bit more interest, it’s not overwhelming.
 I absolutely love cardamom, but if you’re not into it, you can leave it out no problem.

 Secret Tip for the Gooiest Homemade Cinnamon Rolls